 Well, I wasn’t finished yet…In 1992 I slipped on black ice and broke my ankle.
 After surgery on my ankle I was stuck in a wheelchair.
 I practiced Iyengar Yoga for my upper body during that time which started my journey into yoga for people with special needs.

 My experiences with Iyengar Yoga were so positive it led me into a deeper exploration of Iyengar’s healing elements.
 My ankle healed so well the specialist was amazed.
 I achieved with yoga alone and no physiotherapy.

-Also, to maintain certification, I am required to do 50 developmental hours per year through the Iyengar Yoga Association of Canada.
-It was both a lot of work and a personal transformation for me and my life path.
-I studied in India at the Iyengar Institute in 2005, 2010, 2014 and several times with the Iyengars at North American conventions.
+I have studied in India at the Iyengar Institute in 2005, 2010, 2014 and several times with the Iyengars at North American conventions.

-It was a big moment when I opened my Yoga Studio in 2006.
+It was a big moment when I opened my yoga studio here in Abbotsford in 2006.
 I thoroughly enjoy helping others experience the incredible healing benefits of Iyengar Yoga.
-The response from the community has filled me with gratitude and continues to bring me satisfaction each day I come to the studio to teach.
+The response from the community since I opened Eileen’s Yoga Studio (now Abby Yoga Studio), has filled me with gratitude.
+This continues to bring me motivation and satisfaction each and every day I come to the studio to teach.